MSc Accounting and FinanceFind a programme

 Teaching Block 2 (Optional units: choose four)

-Each of the units is worth 15 credits and the MSc will be completed with a research-based dissertation worth 60 credits.
+Each of the units is worth 15 credits.
+You will also complete a research-based dissertation worth 60 credits.

-A first or good upper second-class honours degree (or equivalent) which demonstrates mathematical ability.
+A first or good upper second-class honours degree (or equivalent) in accounting and/or finance.

 See international equivalent qualifications on the International Office website.